Table of Contents

 ~ Make a paste of soil using distilled water.
 Mixing should be done for about 15-30 minutes until a uniform mix is obtained.

-~ Place the mix on the metal brass cup and level horizontally using a knife or spatula.
+~ Place the mixture on the metal brass cup and level horizontally using a knife or spatula.

 ~ Divide the soil into two portions using the grooving tool.

-~ Rotate the liquid limit device at the rate of 2 revolutions per second.
+~ Rotate the liquid limit device at two revolutions per second.

-~ Determine the water content (w) using oven drying method.
+~ Determine the water content (W) using the oven drying method.

-~ Water content at 25 no. of blows is taken as the liquid limit value.
+~ Water content at 25 no. of blows is the liquid limit value.

-~ The test should be done at least 4 times.
+~ The test should be done at least three times.